Tetrax-10/Spicetify-Extensions/README.md

 Some Use Full Extension Developed by a Music Lover.

-Wanna discuss or having issues ping `@Tetrax-10` in Discord
+Wanna discuss or having issues with my Extensions?
+Just ping `@Tetrax-10` in Discord.

 <a href="https://discord.gg/VnevqPp2Rr"><img src="https://img.shields.io/discord/842219447716151306?label=chat&logo=discord&logoColor=discord"></a>